-Information about Edwards' Board of Directors composition, responsibilities, and oversight can be found in the "Corporate Governance Policies and Practices" section of our 2023 Proxy Statement.
+Information about the composition, responsibilities, and oversight of Edwards' Board of Directors can be found in the "Corporate Governance Policies and Practices" section of our 2024 Proxy Statement.
 Our Corporate Governance Guidelines are available on our website.

-Governance for Sustainability
+Governance for Corporate Impact

-The Compensation and Governance Committee of our Board maintains formal oversight responsibilities for our Sustainability program, with regular discussions on the topic at meetings of the full Board.
-The Vice President (VP) of Corporate Impact engages regularly throughout the year with the ELT, the Board of Directors and its committees.
-More details on our governance for sustainability can be found in the 2023 Proxy Statement.
+The Compensation and Governance Committee of our Board maintains formal oversight responsibilities for our Corporate Impact program, with regular discussions on the topic at meetings of the full Board.
+The Senior Vice President ("SVP"), Associate General Counsel and Corporate Secretary engages regularly throughout the year with the ELT, the Board of Directors, and its committees.
+More details on our governance for sustainability can be found in the 2024 Proxy Statement.